Attention:

 For this reason, seeing a movie listed on our DVD and Blu-ray Filter Lookup page does not mean the version of the disc produced outside the United States will work.
 The Disc ID must match the U.S. disc we tested.
 In the rare case where a filter does load, the timing of the mutes and skips will not match the content.

-Important Filter Production and Tech Support Changes for DVD and Blu-ray Player Users (Effective January 2021)
+Important Changes for DVD and Blu-ray Users (Effective January 2021)

 Feature Requests

-We stopped updating the Blu-ray player in 2015, so new settings and features are no longer developed or added.
+We discontinued software updates for the Blu-ray player in 2015.
+New settings and features are no longer developed or added.

 Filter Production for TV Shows on DVD